censorship-no/ceno-docker-client/README.md

 Please note that many mobile connections (and some domestic ones) use CGNAT which makes the client unreachable from the outside, thus making them unfit for bridges.

-Also note that if you run the client on a non-GNU/Linux system, you will need to manually setup a redirection to UDP port 28729 of the device running the client.
+**Note:** If your system is not GNU/Linux (e.g. Windows, macOS), you will need to manually setup a redirection to UDP port 28729 of the device running the client.

 ## Publishing a static cache